trixi-framework/paper-2026-non-ideal-eos/paper_figures/README.md

 # Main-text figure reproduction

-Scripts in this folder reproduce **Figures 1–9** of the compiled paper (`paper/main.pdf` in the parent research repository).
-Run all commands from this directory.
+Scripts in this folder reproduce **Figures 1–9** of the paper.
+All commands should be run from this directory.

 ## Environment setup